Brexit: ‘Not Sufficient Support’ To Vote On Deal, Says Theresa May

 — The Wall Street Journal (@WSJ) March 25, 2019

-While her goal remains getting the deal on the house floor later this week, it’s still uncertain whether or not she can rally much more support in so short a timeframe.
+While her goal remains getting the deal on the house floor later this week, it’s still uncertain whether or not she can rally much more support in so short a time frame.
 Parliament is currently debating allowing a series of indicative votes on alternatives to May’s plan, a proposal which the Prime Minister will order her Conservative Party MPs to vote down.

-May stated the government would “engage constructively” with MPs but criticized the idea of votes for potentially leading to results that would be “un-negotiable with the E.U.”
-She added that “no government could give a blank cheque to commit to an outcome without knowing what it is.”
+May stated the government would “engage constructively” with MPs, but criticized the idea of votes potentially leading to results that would be “un-negotiable with the EU” She added that “no government could give a blank check to commit to an outcome without knowing what it is.”

-With no clear consensus emerging in Parliament and time rapidly running out, the United Kingdom is nearing closer to the cliff edge of a no-deal Brexit.
+With no clear consensus emerging in Parliament — and with time rapidly running out — the United Kingdom is nearing closer to the cliff edge of a no-deal Brexit.
 May specifically warned MPs that the “default outcome” continues to be leaving the European Union without a deal.

-The United Kingdom will currently exit the E.U. on Friday, March 29, though May has indicated her intent to pass another piece of legislation that would extend the deadline until April 12 at the earliest.
-Any longer delay would force Britain to participate in European Parliament elections three years after voting to leave the EU, an outcome May and fellow Brexiteers have repeatedly decried as unallowable.
+The United Kingdom will currently exit the EU on Friday, March 29, though May has indicated her intent to pass another piece of legislation that would extend the deadline until April 12 at the earliest.
+Any longer delay would force Britain to participate in European Parliament elections three years after voting to leave the EU, an outcome May and fellow Brexiteers have repeatedly decried.